 Another interesting trend coming out of 2020 was the decrease in credit card debt.
 The average American’s credit card debt decreased to $5,313 in 2020 versus $6,194 in 2019.

 This may not seem surprising given the fact everyone was shut in for months without the ability to spend in-store or travel, therefore the money went towards debt payoff.
 But it could also indicate the stimulus check money might have been used as well, as mentioned earlier.

 While credit card debt decreased, student loan debt saw an increase of 9% in 2020.
 This is to be expected since the CARES Act passed in 2020 allowed a pause on federal student loan payments.
 If you are not required to pay your federal loans, then it’s possible you’re paying more towards credit card debt versus student loans.

 Everyone’s personal finance story is different and we may never fully realize why credit scores change when they do, but it is compelling to see how specific types of debt either increased or decreased.

 The credit score increase was higher in some states versus others

-As it turns out, where you live also has a bit of an impact on how your credit score changed in 2020.
+As it turns out, where you live may have a bit of an impact on how your credit score changed in 2020.
 While all 50 states plus Washington D.C. saw an increase in credit scores, Washington D.C., Arizona, Delaware, North Carolina, and Idaho saw the biggest impact.
-These states (and city) led the country with a +10 improvement versus 2019.
+These places led the country with a +9 improvement versus 2019.

-However, North Dakota, South Dakota, Hawaii, Nebraska, and Vermont saw the least amount of increase, starting at a half a point increase.
-This was the first time in years where every state realized some sort of increase in credit score.
+This was the first time in years where every state realized some sort of increase in the average credit score.